EnterpriseDB/hdfs_fdw/README.md

 map/reduce programmers to plug in their custom mappers and reducers when it is inconvenient or inefficient to express this logic in HiveQL*.

-There are two version of Hive HiveServer1 and HiveServer2 which can be downloded from this [site][4].
+There are two version of Hive HiveServer1 and HiveServer2 which can be downloaded from this [site][4].
 The FDW supports only HiveServer2.